 The goal of this lesson is to help you understand how to send a postcard, and after watching the detailed video you will know how and where to write the recipient’s name, address and even a few cultural insights.

-What better way to get started than with a private lesson from Risa private!
+What better way to get started than with learning basic vocabulary Risa!
 In this video she teaches you how to fill out a Japanese postcard with the proper names and address.
 You won’t have to worry ever again about where to write the different elements.

 Here are some Japanese words you will find in Risa’s video: